A person with angina usually has discomfort or pressure beneath the breastbone (sternum).

 Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs) are often given to people who have evidence of coronary artery disease, including angina.
 These drugs do not treat angina itself, but they can reduce blood pressure (and so reduce the work the heart has to do to pump blood) and also they reduce the risk of heart attack and of death due to coronary artery disease.

-Statins Treatment Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more are drugs that lower blood levels of LDL cholesterol, the type of cholesterol that can cause coronary artery disease.
+Statins Treatment Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more are drugs that lower blood levels of LDL cholesterol, the type of cholesterol that can cause coronary artery disease.
 These drugs reduce the chance of heart attack, stroke, and death.

 Antiplatelet drugs, such as aspirin, ticlopidine, clopidogrel, prasugrel or ticagrelor, modify platelets so that they do not clump and stick on blood vessel walls.
 Platelets, which circulate in the blood, promote clot formation (thrombosis) when a blood vessel is injured.
 However, when platelets collect on atheromas in an artery’s walls, the resulting clot can narrow or block the artery and result in a heart attack.